 CTR = Number of unique clicks/Number of delivered messages*100%

-Unsubscribe rate shows how many recipients cancelled their subscription to newsletters from your company.
+Unsubscribe rate shows how many recipients canceled their subscriptions.

 Are my results good enough?

-You can compare your results with average indicators of your market.
-For example, read the MailChimp article with benchmarks by industry – https://mailchimp.com/resources/email-marketing-benchmarks/.
+Compare your results with average indicators for your market.
+Here is an article by MailChimp that shows benchmarks by industry – https://mailchimp.com/resources/email-marketing-benchmarks/.

-Explore your competitors’ activity, use experience of reputable email marketing platforms to increase campaign indicators.
+Explore your competitors’ activity, make use of the experience of reputable email marketing platforms to try to improve your campaign results.

-The more info you have about email marketing tools, the higher results you can achieve.
+The more you know about email marketing, the better the results you will achieve.